The State of the Church

 Unless otherwise indicated, Scripture has been taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.

-One Bible quotation in this article is designated NIV.
-It is from the New International Version.
-THE HOLY BIBLE, NEW INTERNATIONAL VERSION®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
+The Scripture passage marked NIV has been taken from The Holy Bible, New International Version®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.